canonical/k8s-snap/docs/src/_parts/cis/master.md

 Remediation:

-Edit the Controller Manager pod specification file /var/snap/k8s/common/args/kube-controller-manager on the control plane node and set the --terminated-pod-gc- threshold to an appropriate threshold,
+Edit the Controller Manager configuration file /var/snap/k8s/common/args/kube-controller-manager on the control plane node and set the --terminated-pod-gc- threshold to an appropriate threshold,